 Additional criteria for green beauty and body care products

-- Skin Deep: What is the product’s Skin Deep rating?
-What is the company’s Skin Deep rating?
+- Skin Deep: What is the company and product’s Skin Deep rating?

 - Disclosure: Are all ingredients listed on both the packaging and website?
 Can I easily find them?

-- Usefulness: Does it do what it’s supposed to – does it work better than conventional versions?
+- Usefulness: Does it do what it’s supposed to – does it work as well or better than conventional versions?

 - Cost: Is it affordable to the average consumer?
 Is it worth the price?
 Could I easily make a green and less expensive version of the product myself, at home?